-It's hard to resist their dark brown eyes and adorable features, but this Beagle breed profile will show you that there is a lot more to these dogs than their cute faces.
+It's hard to resist their dark brown eyes and adorable features, but you will see that there is a lot more to these dogs than their cute faces.

 Although Beagles have a lot of great qualities, they are a member of the hound family.

 This means they can also find their fair share of trouble and are bound to test your patience from time to time.

 You'll need to be certain that you have plenty of time to train your Beagle, and it may take some creative training to teach him the ropes.

 After reading this article, you'll learn that once he's trained, this dog will be a great addition to any home.

 Beagles are small in size but medium in energy.

 They can go, go, go but will also enjoy curling up with you at night after a fun day of frolicking.